6 Things the Top Veterinary Schools Have in Common

 “The first thing you want to ask is, ‘If I’m struggling in a class, what support is there for me?’” says Jeffrey Bates, director of admissions at St. George’s University (SGU).
 He suggests specifically inquiring about a program’s tutoring resources and whether there are any options for developing test-taking skills.
 The more robust the student support services, the better your odds for success will be as a student.

 2. A significant amount of hands-on training

-It isn’t always easy to tell how much you’ll get to work with animals at different programs by reading their websites.
-This is why Bates suggests attending the American Pre-Veterinary Medical Association (APVMA) Symposium, an annual event that enables prospective students to speak with representatives from veterinary schools.
+You can avoid this issue by choosing a veterinary school that emphasizes plenty of hands-on experience.
+That said, this isn’t always an easy thing to identify just by viewing a program’s website.
+Bates suggests attending events like the American Pre-Veterinary Medical Association’s National Symposium, an annual gathering that enables prospective students to speak with representatives from veterinary schools.
 “That’s a great way to talk to all these schools and ask them questions,” he says.

 3. A tradition of successful graduates